-The rewards of Rahab’s risk not only changed her life but had unimaginable ripple effects in future generations.
-Rahab and Salmon had a son named Boaz (Ruth 4:20) and a great great grandson named David (1 Chronicles 2:11-12).
+The rewards of Rahab’s risk not only changed her life but had unimaginable ripple effects on future generations.
+Rahab and Salmon had a son named Boaz (Ruth 4:20) and a great-great grandson named David (1 Chronicles 2:11–12).
 And hundreds of years later, Rahab and Salmon had a descendent named Jesus (Matthew 1:5,16).

 The story of Rahab reminds us that when we take faith-filled, spirit-led risks, not only does God exceed our expectations for our own lives, but he weaves our stories into his grand story of redemption.